 - Dark-Eyed Juncos

-Which birds will like your peanut offerings will depend on what types of peanuts you have in your feeders.
+Which birds will like your peanut offerings will depend on what types of peanuts you have in your feeders and what birds are regularly visiting your feeders.

 Some types of peanuts should never be offered to birds.
 Flavored varieties, including salted, smoked or seasoned peanuts, as well as any peanuts with a candy or chocolate coating, are never appropriate and can be dangerous for birds.
 Similarly, no baked goods - cookies, cakes, brownies, fudge, etc. - with peanuts should be offered to birds, as these are not suitable kitchen scraps for birds to eat.

 Because peanuts are so popular, specialized feeders make it easier to offer these treats in your backyard.
-A mesh peanut feeder will hold whole nuts and make the birds work to wrangle each nut out of the feeder – providing plenty of entertainment for backyard birders.
+A mesh peanut feeder will hold whole nuts and make the birds work to wrangle each nut out of the feeder – providing plenty of entertainment for backyard birders as well as making the supply last longer.

 The plants will mature in 140-150 days.
 During that time, the peanut flowers will screw themselves into the soil for the nuts to mature underground, so it is imperative that the soil be kept loose around the plants.
 When the plants are ready to harvest, pull up the entire plant and allow the nuts to dry on the vine before offering them to your backyard birds.